Susmita75/Amazon-clone-website/README.md

 # 🛒 Amazon Clone Website
 📌 Project Overview

-This is a front-end clone of the Amazon website built using HTML, CSS, and JavaScript.
+This is a static Amazon Clone Website built using HTML and CSS.
-The project replicates the layout and design of Amazon’s homepage, product sections, and navigation bar to practice front-end development skills.
+The project is designed to practice front-end development skills such as creating layouts, styling elements, and replicating a real-world e-commerce website interface.

-## 🎯 Features
+## ✨ Features

-✅ Amazon-style homepage layout
+🛒 Amazon-style homepage layout

-✅ Navigation bar with logo, search bar, and account/cart section
+🔍 Navigation bar with logo, search box, and account section

-✅ Product showcase with images and pricing
+📦 Product section styled with CSS

-✅ Footer section similar to Amazon
+📑 Footer with multiple links, styled similar to Amazon

+🎨 Fully responsive design (optional, if you added responsiveness)

 ## 🛠 Tech Stack

-HTML5 – structure
+HTML5 – for website structure

-CSS3 – styling
+CSS3 – for styling and layout

 ## 🚀 How to Run the Project